Simple Is The Swing Key

 Keep the swing simple.
 Making life easier is better than having it complicated, but tennis players like to mix and match when it comes to the tennis forehand.
-They try to swing in all kinds of ways and trying to copy styles of top pro forehands.
+They try to swing in all kinds of ways and try to copy the styles of top pro forehands.
 This makes the forehand shot difficult.
-By keeping things easy and simple, a natural swing will progress allowing power and topspin to come on its own accord without excessive force.
+By keeping things easy and simple, a natural swing will progress allowing power and topspin to come on their own accord without excessive force.

 How you grip the racket is very important for your forehand because the grip translates the feel from the racket strings that interact with the ball to your hand.
 Therefore, you feel what’s going on with the ball, and you know how to manipulate it.